henrylee2cn/go-forceexport/README.md

 As you might expect, this library is **unsafe** and **fragile** and probably shouldn't be used in production.
 See "Use cases and pitfalls" below.

-It has only been tested on Mac OS X with Go 1.14.
+It has only been tested on darwin/linux amd64 with Go 1.14.
 If you find that it works or breaks on other platforms, feel free to submit a pull request with a fix and/or an update to this paragraph.